dugsq/xenograte-xct/CONTRIBUTING.md

 $ git remote add upstream git@github.com:Nodally/xenograte-xct.git
 ```

 Most of the features/bug fixes should be applied to the development branch.
-The master branch is "stable" branch and therefore only bug fixes
+The master branch is "stable"
-should be applied to the master branch which is basically **frozen**.
+branch and therefore only bug fixes should be applied to the master branch which is basically **frozen**.

-Bundled dependancies listed in the Gemfile are not part of the project
-so any changes to those projects should be sent the respective project
+Bundled dependancies listed in the Gemfile are not part of the project so any changes to those projects
-owners as we can not accept those changes.
+should be sent the respective project owners as we can not accept those changes.

-We invite you to follow the development and community updates on Xenograte
+We invite you to follow the development and community updates on Xenograte so if you have any questions,
-so if you questions, concerns, ideas, or just need help:
+concerns, ideas, or just need help:
-- go to the [Xenograte Community][23] linkedin group.
+- Go to the [Xenograte Community][23] linkedin group.
 - Follow [@nodally][21] on Twitter.
 - Read and subscribe to the [Nodally Blog][22].